-- 7.1 The Council shall ensure that a privacy notice is published on the council website.
-This shall: - Explain the purposes for which the Council will process the data collected; - It shall explain where the Council will keep information and why we hold it and for how long; - It shall explain where the Council gets personal data from and whom it shares personal data with; - It shall provide contact details of the DPO to allow requests for further information; - In certain circumstances, it will be necessary for service areas to provide additional information, to that described, within their own privacy notice, for example when and where the Council might share personal data with others; - A copy of the privacy notice shall be provided on request and free of charge.
-This is also available on the Council's Website.
+- 7.1 The Council shall ensure that privacy notices are published on the council website.
+This shall: - Explain the purposes for which the Council will process the data collected; - Detail the lawful basis and legal gateway for personal data processing and sharing; - Detail the existence of the Rights available to data subjects to exercise (UK GDPR A12-22) - Make data subjects aware that they have the right to lodge a complaint with a supervisory authority; - Explain where the Council will keep information and why we hold it and for how long; - Explain where the Council gets personal data from and whom it shares personal data with; - Provide contact details of the DPO to allow requests for further information; - 7.2 In certain circumstances, it will be necessary for service areas to provide additional information, to that described within their own privacy notice, for example when and where the Council might share personal data with others. - 7.3 A copy of the privacy notice shall be provided on request and free of charge.
+This is also available on the Council's Website. - 7.4 The Council provides the necessary privacy information to data subjects through: - The Council's Corporate Privacy Notice; - Service specific privacy notices; - Just in time notices.